 While the above quote sounds like something our parents and grandparents probably didn’t experience, that is actually from the book, The Great Gatsby by American author F. Scott Fitzgerald, published in 1925.

-Still, I’m fairly convinced that there have never been as many distractions in the life of a person as we have now.
-So how do we stay focused on God in the daily grind while so many things are competing for our attention?
+Still, I’m fairly convinced that there have never been as many distractions in your daily life as you have now.
+So how do you stay focused on God in the daily grind while so many things are competing for your attention?

 Staying Focused on God